seleniumforest/cosmos-indexer/readme.md

 # Indexer for Cosmos SDK based blockchains
-Iterates blocks from given height.
+Iterates blocks from given height and catches up latest blocks.
 Takes every block and transaction, and passes it to your handler.
-Works with multiple RPCs from chain-registry, balancing between them.
+Works with multiple RPCs from chain-registry, balancing between them, or with your own RPC.
+Optionally, caches blocks into your db to reindex data faster.

 ## Usecases